Wildfire Rips Along South Korea's Eastern Coast, Prompting National Emergency

 In Gangwon's national forests and other woodlands, fires are common in the spring — but they usually don't spread so quickly, and they're usually confined to unpopulated areas, residents tell the Korea Herald.

-Among those caught off-guard was Kim Tae-gi, 69, a volunteer fire lookout who received a text alert warning of imminent danger less than an hour after he finished his shift.
-Kim told the Herald that he immediately rushed to his home in the town of Toseong-myeon, to make sure his dog was safe.
+Among those caught off guard was Kim Tae-gi, 69, a volunteer fire lookout who received a text alert warning of imminent danger less than an hour after he finished his shift.
+Kim told the Herald that he immediately rushed to his home in the town of Toseong-myeon to make sure his dog was safe.

 "I escaped from the burning house right after I brought out my dog.
 I couldn't bring anything else with me, and all I have now are these clothes that I was wearing last night.
 I had to watch my house burn from my car," Kim said.